What are the ingredients in one tablet of Impryl?

 Be aware that forgetting to take Impryl over a long period may reduce your benefit from the treatment.

-Shall I take Impryl together with other nutritional supplements?
+Should I take Impryl with other nutritional supplements?

 Impryl enables your body to provide all the natural antioxidant support you need.

 We strongly discourage taking Impryl alongside strong direct antioxidants such as vitamin C, CoQ10, selenium and so on.
 These substances may induce ‘reductive stress’ that may negate the benefit of Impryl.
 Strong antioxidants have been shown to cause an increase of the sperm decondensation index (SDI), which is very bad for male fertility.